MicrosoftDocs/memdocs/sccm/core/plan-design/security/enable-tls-1-2.md

 - All computers were restarted after the changes were made.

    > [!NOTE]
    > To make Software Center work with TLS 1.2-enforced server for user-available apps, we recommend you remove app catalog roles and let Software Center communicate with management point.
+For more information, see [Remove the application catalog](/sccm/apps/plan-design/plan-for-and-configure-application-management#bkmk_remove-appcat).

 ### Service Connection Point upload failures

 If the Service Connection Point doesn't upload data to SCCMConnectedService, verify that .NET Framework is updated and has strong cryptography enabled on each computer.
 Remember to restart the computers after the changes are made.

-### Admin Console displays Intune onboarding dialog box
+### Configuration Manager console displays Intune onboarding dialog box

-If the Intune onboarding dialog box appears when the Admin Console tries to connect to the Intune portal, verify that .NET Framework is updated and has strong cryptography enabled on each computer.
+If the Intune onboarding dialog box appears when the console tries to connect to the Intune portal, verify that .NET Framework is updated and has strong cryptography enabled on each computer.
 Remember to restart the computers after the changes are made.

-### Admin Console displays failure to sign in to Azure
+### Configuration Manager console displays failure to sign in to Azure

 If the Azure Services onboarding dialog box immediately fails after you select **Sign in** when you try to create Azure AD applications, verify that .NET Framework is updated and that strong cryptography is enabled.
 A restart is required for these changes to take effect.

-### WSUS communication failures

-To resolve WSUS communication failures in Windows Server 2012 and Windows Server 2012 R2, apply the following update on the WSUS server:
-- For WSUS server that's running Windows Server 2012, apply [update 4022721](https://support.microsoft.com/help/4022721) or a later update.
-- For WSUS server that's running Windows Server 2012 R2, apply [update 4022720](https://support.microsoft.com/help/4022720) or a later update.
 ## See Also

 [Cryptographic controls technical reference](cryptographic-controls-technical-reference.md)